 Jose Benitez is executive director at Prevention Point.
-"The community's approach is 'we don't want this in our neighbourhood', the city's approach 'oh my god something must be done'," he said.
+"The community's approach is, 'We don't want this in our neighbourhood', the city's approach is, 'Oh my god something must be done'," he said.
 "The trick is, what's the something?"

 As word spread that the tracks would be cleared, fear and anger began to surface in local Facebook groups.
 Philadelphia should "start executing drug dealers on the spot", wrote one resident.
 "Better solution, if someone comes into an emergency room full of heroin, let them DIE," wrote another.
 "DEAD IS BEST," someone replied.

-The aggression worried Dan Martino, member of a local grassroots group, Philadelphia Overdose Prevention Initiative (Popi).
+The aggression worried Dan Martino, a part-time musician and local activist who volunteers with a grassroots group, Philadelphia Overdose Prevention Initiative (Popi).
 On the second Wednesday in June, Mr Martino went to Mick's Inn, a narrow, wood-panelled corner bar in Port Richmond, next to Kensington, where 30 or so local residents had gathered to discuss what would happen when the tracks were purged.
 After an hour or so of listening, he stood up to speak.

 He asked the residents if they would be interested in a solution which would lower the death rate by 30%.
 They murmured yes.
 He asked if they would like to see lower crime rates and needles off the streets and they agreed.
 Then he said he was talking about safe injection sites, and the atmosphere in the room turned.
 Two women stormed out.
 When the meeting spilled into the street Mr Martino approached one of them.
 Her daughter had died of an overdose, and she told Mr Martino she would want to shoot anyone she found giving addicts a place to inject.